-As at the date of this Offering Memorandum, Sollen Guatemala has produced approximately 2,000 units of the Lucid SP-50 smartphone, none of which have yet been sold.
-As at the date of this Offering Memorandum, the partners in the Guatemala Joint Venture are working towards finalizing a definitive joint venture agreement.
+As at the date of this Offering Memorandum, Sollen Guatemala has produced approximately 5,000 units of the Lucid SP-50 smartphone, none of which have yet been sold.

 Also see Item 2.2 The Business - Products and Item 2.5.
 Short-Term Objectives.